kocmitom/MTM19_tutorial/README.md

 ## Transfer parent model

 At this point we have English-to-Czech model and preprocessed child data.
-We need to make last step and that is to transfer parameters from parent to child.
+We need to make last step: transfer parameters from parent to child.

-We use feature of tensor2tensor framework, which continue training from the last checkpoint.
-Therefore we only need to provide the tensor2tensor with the checkpoint to the parent model.
+We use functionality of tensor2tensor framework, which automatically continue training from the last checkpoint in the training directory.
+Therefore we need to provide the tensor2tensor with the checkpoint to the parent model.

 ### Task 3